How Colloidal Silver Is Absorbed

 Silver can be absorbed orally (via the mouth to the gastrointestinal tract), nasally (via the mucous membranes in the nose), and dermally (via the skin).
 Humans can absorb silver from food or drink, the air, and via skin creams or sprays.
 The human body can also absorb inserted silver; for example, a silver-coated medical device inserted in the body can allow the body to absorb a certain amount of silver.

 The average person who does not actively use any silver-containing preparations may feel that he or she is not absorbing silver, but this is not necessarily true.
 In the modern world, there is a wide range of ways in which silver can be absorbed passively.
-Some include:

 - dental fillings using silver amalgams